-I produce a disco/funk/soul/pop blend and draw inspiration from all time eras.
-Despite only working in a studio for a short period of time, I have produced music for TV and recorded BAFTA nominated/NTA winning actors.
+I mainly produce modern Pop music that draws inspiration and includes elements from a variety of time eras.
+Despite only working in a studio for a short period of time, I have produced music for TV, had productions released on Spotify, Apple Music, and ITunes, and recorded BAFTA nominated/NTA winning actors.

-Through my own intuition and through Soho Sonic Studios in London, I have worked with a range of clientele and completed projects that include vocal recording and production, producing music for TV idents and libraries, sound design for the mobile app ‘Heart of Vegas’ and recording voiceover for Michelin Star restaurants, the #1 mobile app for meditation and mindfulness, television animations, and one of the biggest console game franchises in the world.
+Through my own intuition and through Soho Sonic Studios in London, I have worked with a range of clientele and completed projects that include vocal recording and production, producing music for TV idents and libraries, music soundtrack production and sound design for the mobile application company 'Product Madness' and recording voiceover for Michelin Star restaurants, the #1 mobile app for meditation and mindfulness, television animations, as well as regularly recording up and coming vocalists.

 I am highly competent at working to a brief, following client instructions, and successfully navigating vocalists, musicians, and voiceover artists of all skills through a session and creating a product that the client and I can both be happy and proud of.
 I can quickly comp and tune vocal and instrumentals takes, and can do so to a high standard.
 I have knowledge of microphone placement techniques and have experience recording bands of varying genres and styles, using the recording environment to create natural effects and reverb for the mix.